Guide to Equity Financing

 Is Equity Financing Better than Debt Financing?

 A loan is the most popular way to get debt funding.
 Debt financing, on the other hand, entails a company's duty to repay the money it receives as well as interest.
-In contrast to equity financing, a loan does not require a corporation to give up any of its ownership in exchange for the money.
+In contrast to equity financing, a loan does not require a corporation to give up any of its ownership in exchange for money.

 Speak To A Loan